timtorChen/homelab/README.md

 # k3s garden

 K3s garden is a collection of my homelab.
-Nodes are the hybrid of 3 Raspberry Pi4 and proxmox KVMs.
+Nodes are proxmox KVMs provsioned by terraform and ansible.

-[K3s](https://github.com/rancher/k3s) instacne, [fluxv2](https://github.com/fluxcd/flux2) manage, and [sops](https://github.com/mozilla/sops) encrypt.

-## Components

-### Infra
-- kube-vip
-- metallab
-- ingress-nginx
-- cert-manager
-- externa-dns
-- rook-ceph

-### Applications
-- nextcloud
-- vaultwarden
-- jellyfin
+For the management of multi-cluster, k8s manifests are moved to [flux-shed](https://github.com/timtorchen/flux-shed).

-## Thanks
+### Thanks

 - A great [tutorial series](https://greg.jeanmart.me/2020/04/13/build-your-very-own-self-hosting-platform-wi/) build a Raspberry PI k3s cluster by Greg Jeanmart.
 - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) community.